alkistissyt/PublicCoData/README.md

 ## Overview

 This repository contains the analysis and insights derived from five Excel files provided for this project.
-The focus is on analyzing and optimizing staffing and scheduling data.
-The repository includes three Jupyter Notebook scripts, each with a specific purpose.
+The focus is on analyzing and optimizing staffing and scheduling data and also on purchase frequency and correlation of the NPS indicator .
+The repository includes five Jupyter Notebook scripts, each with a specific purpose.

 ## Files in the Repository